Product

 11. UNFPA

-The United Nations Population Fund (UNFPA) has created a landing page dedicated to their Mama Kit donation campaign.
+The United Nations Population Fund (UNFPA) has created a landing page for its Mama Kit donation campaign.
 This campaign focuses on providing essential aid to new mothers and their newborns, especially those affected by conflict.
-UNFPA’s landing page focuses on reproductive health and rights, using statistics and stories to drive home the importance of their mission.
+UNFPA’s landing page focuses on reproductive health and rights, using statistics and stories to underscore the importance of its mission.

 • The very minimalist first section – with a short but impactful headline and an emotional photo – conveys a strong message.

-• FAQ section addresses common concerns about donation security, tax deduction, and other administrative queries, building trust with potential donors.
+• The FAQ section addresses common concerns about donation security, tax deductions, and other administrative queries, helping build trust with potential donors.

-• The donation form can accept currencies from different parts of the globe.
+• The donation form can accept donations in currencies from around the globe.

 • It would be helpful to make the CTA in the hero section more prominent, as it currently resembles a social media share button.